jayzheng98/jayzheng98.github.io/_pages/about.md

 * Hi!
 Thank you for your visit

-* I’m Zhongyi, an academic master student (similar with M.Res) at the Southwest Jiaotong University (SWJTU), majoring in **Computer Science and Technology**.
+* I’m Zhongyi, an academic master student (similar with MPhil) at the Southwest Jiaotong University (SWJTU), majoring in **Computer Science and Technology**.
 Currently, I am doing research in the field of cybersecurity supervised by [Prof. Lianshan Yan](https://faculty.swjtu.edu.cn/yanlianshan/en/index.htm) in the CIPC lab

 * To be more specific, my current research interest is in **Anomaly Detection** and **Wireless Communication Security**